-- Properties in blocks of flats for people aged over 40, or aged over 50. - Properties in sheltered housing developments for people over 60, - Properties in supported housing schemes offering special services, - Individual properties which are adapted or otherwise particularly suitable for applicants who use a wheelchair, or - Priority for ground floor, level access accommodation, will be given to customers with an assessed need for ground floor, level access accommodation - Priority for houses will normally only be given to households in band 1 or households with children under the age of 16, unless there are exceptional circumstances approved by the head of housing options and allocated to households with children over 16.
+- 4.19 Some properties or blocks of properties may be designated for allocation only to applicants sharing a common characteristic or need, for example: - Properties in blocks of flats for people aged over 40, or aged over 50. - Properties in sheltered housing developments for people over 60. - Properties in supported housing schemes offering special services. - Individual properties which are adapted or otherwise particularly suitable for applicants who use a wheelchair, or - Priority for ground floor, level access accommodation, will be given to customers with an assessed need for ground floor, level access accommodation. - Priority for houses will normally only be given to households in Band 1 or households with children under the age of 16, unless there are exceptional circumstances approved by Assistant Director of Operations and allocated to households with children over 16.